 A transition into the upper-level study of mathematics.
 Strong emphasis on how to read mathematics at a variety of levels, and on how to write proofs and present mathematics clearly and correctly.
 Specific topics vary; set theory is a regular part of the seminar.

-MATH 190: Discrete Mathematics
+Prerequisites MATH 190: Mathematical Discovery

-Required for the major Natural Sciences Division Pre-req Writing Intensive
+Attributes Required for the major Natural Sciences Division Writing Intensive

 MATH 300: Mathematical Statistics